Table of Contents

-Fogging happens when the moist and warm air inside your goggles touches the cold lens of your goggles.
-You may have experienced your ski goggles fogging up which is not just an inconvenience but may also blur out the surroundings which could lead to an accident.
+Goggles fog when the moist and hot air inside your goggles touches the cold lens of your goggles.
+You may have experienced your goggles fogging up and obscuring your vision when skiing, which is not just an inconvenience but may also blur out the surroundings which could lead to an accident.

 Why are My Goggles Fogging Up?

-When the internal moisture and warm air touches the extremely cold surface of your goggle’s lens, the humidity present in the air inside your goggles condenses to form water droplets.
+When the internal moisture and hot air touches the extremely cold surface of your goggle’s lens, the humidity present in the air inside your goggles condenses to form water droplets.